How to recycle your computer equipment?

 1. Have your old equipment removed directly from your company

-To do so, it is important to call upon a recycling professional who will come directly on site to remove your various WEEE.
-Depending on the professional you choose, there are sometimes weight limits that must not be exceeded.
-At Rzilient we work in partnership with Save Market and Zack, who specialize in the collection and recycling of computer equipment.
+To do this, it's important to call on a recycling professional who will come directly to your site to remove your various WEEE.
+Depending on the professional you choose, there may be weight limits that must not be exceeded.
+At rzilient, we work in partnership with Save Market and Zack, who specialize in the collection and recycling of IT equipment.

 Before the recycling professional comes to dispose of your old equipment, it is necessary to specify the actions that he must perform or not: